 This guide will help you find resources in Native American Studies.
 Click on the tabs above to find information on reference materials, books, journal articles, and more.

 However, because Native American Studies is an interdisciplinary subject, you may need to consult resources from many different disciplines.
-See http://libraries.ou.edu/eresources/ for a list of disciplines and http://guides.ou.edu for a list of research guides.
+See https://libraries.ou.edu/resources for a list of disciplines, along with links to their research guides.

 Before you do any searching in the catalog or a database, brainstorm a list of keywords that describe your topic.